 7.5 mcg, 0.5 mL single dose vial, 10 count (NDC 00006-4897-00)

 - GlaxoSmithKline has Hiberix single dose vials on back order and the company estimates a release date in Summer 2016.1

 - Sanofi Pasteur has ActHib vaccine on allocation.2

 Implications for Patient Care

-- PedvaxHIB is labeled for primary and booster immunization against infection with H. influenzae type B as a 4-dose series in pediatric patients ages 2 months to 5 years.5
+- ActHIB is labeled for primary and booster immunization against infection with H. influenzae type B as a 4-dose series in pediatric patients ages 2 months to 5 years.5

 Alternative Agents & Management

 The CDC has a guidance document available for clinicians during this shortage.10

 - GlaxoSmithKline (personal communications).
 January 14 and February 3, 2016.

 - Sanofi Pasteur (personal communications).
 January 14 and February 3, 2016.